fChristenson/the-question-in-question/src/chapters/teamwork_and_collaboration/page_000.md

 ## How to Foster Collaboration Between DevOps and QA Teams?
 ## How to Optimize Knowledge Sharing in Rapidly Growing Development Teams?
 ## How to Foster Team Collaboration During High-Stakes Development Cycles?
+## How to Deal with an Energetic Developer?
+## How to Handle Developers Without Domain Knowledge?
+## What to Do When the Development Team Is Failing?
+## What Is the Minimum Time to Build Trust in a Development Team?